wsmoak/zookeeper/simple-watch/README.md

     [zk: 127.0.0.1:2181(CONNECTED) 5] create /stuff my_data

-You should see the Watcher/Executor example run your program, './count.sh' in this case, which prints consecutive integers starting with 1
+You should see the Watcher/Executor example run your program, './count.sh' in this case, which prints consecutive integers starting with 1.

 You should also see the output.txt file appear, with the contents 'my_data' (from above when you created it).
+Now modify the znode:

-    [zk: localhost:2181(CONNECTED) 17] set /stuff other_data
+    [zk: localhost:2181(CONNECTED) 6] set /stuff other_data

 You should see the Watcher/Executor example stop and start your program.
 In this case it will stop counting and then start over at 1.

 You should also see the contents of the output.txt file change to 'other_data', the new contents of the znode.

-    [zk: 127.0.0.1:2181(CONNECTED) 6] delete /stuff
+    [zk: 127.0.0.1:2181(CONNECTED) 7] delete /stuff

 You should see the Watcher/Executor example say "Killing process" and the script should stop counting.

 For more information on the command line interface, see http://zookeeper.apache.org/doc/trunk/zookeeperStarted.html

+## Sample Output

+In the command line interface

+    [zk: localhost:2181(CONNECTED) 16] create /stuff my_data
+    Created /stuff
+    [zk: localhost:2181(CONNECTED) 17] set /stuff other_data
+    [zk: localhost:2181(CONNECTED) 18] delete /stuff

+In the running the watcher example
+    2014-11-01 11:05:43,908 [myid:] - INFO [main-SendThread(localhost:2181):ClientCnxn$SendThread@1346] -
+    Session establishment complete on server localhost/127.0.0.1:2181, sessionid = 0x1496bca44fe0002, negotiated timeout = 4000
+    Starting child
+    1
+    2
+    3
+    4
+    Stopping child
+    Starting child
+    1
+    2
+    3
+    Killing process

 ## Cleanup